redmica/redmine_ip_filter/README.md

 If the Access remote IP address corresponds to the network address or host address registered in the filtering rules, allow access to the Redmine site.
 If the filtering rules is not registered, to allow all access.

-## Setting the filtering roles on Redmine Admin-Page.
+## Setting the filtering rules on Redmine Admin-Page.

 setting of filtering rules, operate from the Redmine administrator page.